 Marriage licenses can be issued on a walk-in basis.
-When applying for your marriage license, please allow approximately 20 minutes to complete the application process.
-Licenses are issued between 8:00 A.M. to 4:00 P.M.
-Monday through Friday and until 6:00 P.M. on Thursdays.
+Effective April 25, 2017, when applying for your marriage license, please allow approximately 45-60 minutes to complete the application process.
+Licenses are issued during normal working hours.
 The cost is $40.00 for the license.
 Both parties must be present.

-You may download and fill in the Marriage Intention Application and bring it into the Clerk's office.
-Please do not sign it.
-It must be signed in the presence of the Clerks' staff.
+To save some time, you may download and fill in the Marriage Intention Application in black ink and bring or mail it into the Clerk's office.
+Please be sure to read all of the requirements below.

 1.)
 Where To Obtain Your Marriage License: